Veda Scott: Ring of Honor (2012–2016)

 Scott was trained in Ring of Honor's (ROH) Wrestling Academy under Daizee Haze and Delirious.

 In January 2012, Scott debuted in ROH as a backstage interviewer, playing this role throughout 2012 and into 2013, including on ROH's television episodes.
 From February 2013, in addition to their interviewing duties, Scott began working as a commentator for the female wrestlers' matches in ROH.
 On the March 23, 2013 episode of ROH Wrestling, Scott was taken hostage by the group S.C.U.M., who only released them upon agreeing to a deal for matches featuring S.C.U.M. vs the ROH roster on the next episode.
 At the Supercard of Honor VII internet pay-per-view, Scott helped ward off interference from S.C.U.M. during S.C.U.M. member Kevin Steen's ROH World Title match against Jay Briscoe, eventually leading to Briscoe capturing the title.

-On the April 6, 2013 episode of ROH Wrestling, Scott interviewed MsChif, who had just lost for the first time since her return.
+On the April 6, 2013 episode of ROH Wrestling, Scott interviewed MsChif, who had just lost for the first time since their return.
 In response, MsChif attacked Scott by spraying mist into their face.
 On the May 25, episode of ROH Wrestling, Scott vowed revenge and their interference cost MsChif a singles match.
 On the July 7, 2013 episode of ROH Wrestling, Scott had their first televised match for ROH and lost to MsChif.

-In January 2014, Scott entered a storyline, where she began managing R.D.
-Evans when he began gloating about his win streak, which he dubbed the "New Streak", As a part of storyline, she would put him in match with jobbers in order to win easily.
-At the ROH Unauthorized presents: "Michael Bennett's Bachelor Party" pay-per-view, Scott teamed up with Heather Patera and Leah von Dutch defeating Taeler Hendrix, "Crazy" Mary Dobson and Scarlett Bordeaux when Scott pinned Bordeaux after a back-drop driver.
+In January 2014, Scott entered a storyline, where they began managing R.D.
+Evans when he began gloating about his win streak, which he dubbed the "New Streak", As a part of storyline, they would put him in matches with jobbers in order to win easily.
+At the ROH Unauthorized presents: "Michael Bennett's Bachelor Party" pay-per-view, Scott teamed up with Heather Patera and Leah Von Dutch defeating Taeler Hendrix, "Crazy" Mary Dobson and Scarlett Bordeaux when Scott pinned Bordeaux after a back-drop driver.

 Scott began acting as Cedric Alexander's manager at Best in the World 2015 after the latter attacked Moose who Scott had previously managed, turning heel in the process.
-On December 2, 2016, Ring of Honor had announced that Scott requested their release from their contract.
+On December 2, 2016, Ring of Honor announced that Scott requested their release from their contract.